The Traveling Photographer: Platypod, An Essential Tool

 Design

 The Ultra is designed with a slot on each side.
 The slots allow it to be easily slipped on to a belt or waistband.
-Even with the ball head from my Oben travel tripod attached, the Ultra was very lightweight even on my waistband, with the added benefit that it didn’t take up space in my very small fanny-pack. ( I usually carry a small fanny-pack when I travel because I find it easier to reach my lens and batteries, as well as my iPhone.)
+Even with the ball head from my Oben travel tripod attached, the Ultra was very lightweight on my waistband, with the added benefit that it didn’t take up space in my very small fanny-pack. ( I usually carry a small fanny-pack when I travel because I find it easier to reach my lens and batteries, as well as my iPhone.)

 The Ultra comes with long screws which can be attached to the underside, giving extra height to the support, and which can be screwed to different lengths for uneven surfaces.
 I would recommend not leaving the screws in if you are wearing the Ultra.
 Although I attached the screws tightly, they did fall off while I was wearing it on my waistband.
 The screws come in a carrying case which I easily attached to my fanny-back belt with a provided carabiner.